maecapozzi/blog/content/blog/library-versioning/index.md

 ## Commitzen

-You can use a tool commitzen if you want a tool to help you manage writing conventional commit-friendly messages.
+You can use commitzen if you want a tool to help you manage writing conventional commit-friendly messages.
 If you follow their instructions, when you run yarn commit, you'll see something that looks like this:

 ![Commitzen example](https://i.imgur.com/BiYHvx6.png)